 Ready to Hang and Ring!

 Done!
-It really is that simple.
-You can buy various styles of pre-fab doggy doorbells (although they are not readily available where we live).
-However, this DIY was incredibly easy and almost free!
-With upcycling, the total cost of supplies for my doorbells was almost nothing.
+It really is that simple to make your own cute and functional DIY doggy doorbells.
+Not very crafty?
+You can buy various styles of pre-fab doggy doorbells (affiliate link) including some flash hi-tech products, but they’re not readily available where we live.
+And this DIY was incredibly easy and almost free!
+With upcycling, the total cost of supplies for my doggy doorbells was almost nothing.
 Just an inexpensive binder ring, a few bells, and some coordinating thread.
 All in, it required less than a dollar’s worth of supplies used, excluding hanging hooks.

 Using the Doggy Doorbells

 My bells were created on a long strap for added safety and security.
 That way, the dogs couldn’t nudge the bells off the hook and steal them, but could easily ring with their noses.

 For hanging, if you don’t already hang a hanging point, I recommend using a sturdy but releasable wall hook.
 At least until you have trained your dogs to the bells and are comfortable making things a little more permanent.
 Depending on your dog, you may need to start near the doorknob (sooooo annoying…don’t stop there!) and incrementally relocate, but it’s worth the effort.

 Training Dogs to Use Doggy Doorbells